omonk/vr-poc/README.md

 - reg-suit comes with a github notify plugin, allowing failing tests to block PR.
 PR becomes unblocked when PR is approved by a reviewer.

 ## Conclusion
-- Ideally we would run these
+- Ideally we would run these in TeamCity on the creation of a PR, not locally on commit or push.
 - Reports are concise and provide a clear display of whats changed
 - Provides a detailed audit within the Github repo and AWS S3 bucket
 - Concerns about running in TeamCity with such a large number of stories.